nanditha16/Python/src/DS_Algo/README.md

     “I use a sliding window with two pointers.
 I count required chars from t and scan s with a right pointer, updating a window map and a formed counter when a char meets its needed freq.
 When all required chars are satisfied (formed == required), I shrink from the left to find the smallest valid window, updating the best answer.
 Expanding and contracting each pointer at most |s| times gives O(|s| + |t|) time and O(Σ) space for the frequency maps.”
     # Time Complexity: O(m+n) Each character is visited at most twice (once by right, once by left)
     # Space Complexity: O(n) For storing character counts

+#11. merge(self, nums1: List[int], m: int, nums2: List[int], n: int) -> None: Merge ascending two arrays into a single array sorted in ascending order.
+    “I merge from the end to avoid shifting and extra space.
+I keep three pointers: i at the last real element of nums1, j at the end of nums2, and k at the write position (end of nums1).
+At each step I place the larger of nums1[i] or nums2[j] into nums1[k] and move pointers.
+When one side finishes, any remaining nums2 elements are copied over.
+This is O(m+n) time and O(1) extra space.”
+    # Time Complexity: O(m+n) Each element is visited once
+    # Space Complexity: O(1) In-place merge, no extra space used